-Although a popular choice for larger animals, barbed wire fencing isn’t the most aesthetic fencing option, nor the most humane.
-Its “barbs create an effective physical deterrent,” but they can also cause serious injury to both your cows and other animals.
+Although a popular choice for larger animals, barbed wire fencing isn’t the most aesthetic or humane option.
+Its “barbs create an effective physical deterrent,” but they can also cause serious injury to your cows and other animals.

-Often perceived as the cheapest option available, barbed wire fencing is often more expensive than electric fencing, largely because of the maintenance costs involved.
+Often perceived as the cheapest option, barbed wire fencing is usually more expensive than electric fencing, mainly because of the maintenance costs involved.

 Full barbed wire fences aren’t as popular as they once were, with many farmers and property owners using barbed wire strands in conjunction with other fencing materials.

-A single strand of barbed wire at the top of a high-tensile or hinged-joint fence reduces the risk of your cattle injuring themselves, but still helps “to keep out predators and unwanted trespassers.”
+A single strand of barbed wire at the top of a high-tensile or hinged-joint fence reduces the risk of your cattle injuring themselves but still helps to keep out predators and unwanted visitors.

-Other Options For the Best Fence for Cattle
+Other Ideas & Options For the Best Fencing for Cattle

-Operating costs can escalate with wooden fencing, as cows rub on the fence posts, and chew the cross poles, leading to additional costs and extra maintenance.
+Operating costs can escalate even with wooden fencing, as cows rub on the fence posts and chew the cross poles, leading to additional costs and extra maintenance.

-An electric wire fence is a great temporary fencing solution and can be added to other types of fences, including high-tensile and farm fences, to provide an additional physical deterrent.
+An electric wire fence is a great temporary fencing solution.
+It can be added to other types of fences, including high-tensile and farm fences, to provide an additional physical deterrent.